KevGildea/KevGildea.github.io/_pages/KinePose.md

 </p>

 ## Introduction
 KinePose is an innovative approach to 6DOF human pose estimation, incorporating advanced inverse kinematics and biomechanical constraints.
-Developed for diverse applications ranging from sports to impact analysis, KinePose offers enhanced biomechanical relevance in monocular pose estimation.
+Developed for diverse applications ranging from sports to impact analysis, KinePose offers enhanced biomechanical relevance in monocular human pose estimation.

 ## Tools

+1. A
+Forward dynamics computational modelling of a cyclist fall with the inclusion of protective response using deep learning-based human pose estimation

 | Step        | Description                                                  | Tool Link                                  | Manual                                     |
 |-------------|--------------------------------------------------------------|--------------------------------------------|--------------------------------------------|